nathangobinet/calculator/README.md

 # FCC: Calculator
-A javascript (React/Redux/Sass) calculator for the free code camp certification
+A javascript (React/Redux/Sass) calculator for the free code camp certification.